Art Materials Links

 Here's where I've tried nearly everything so it's easiest to just come out and say what I don't like.
 I really don't like prepared, packaged canvas.
 The texture is dull and regular and the canvas or linen usually thin.

-I'm happiest either making my own linen panels or stretching my own linen or heavy canvas.
+I make my own linen panels or stretch my own linen or heavy canvas and prime it with an oil or alkyd primer.

 For stretched canvas (cotton or linen) I use Gamblin's PVA size and either the Gamblin or Winsor Newton oil ground.
 I loathe applying the oil ground.
 Really do.
 But once on and cured (1 week and no, 4 days isn't a week, trust me on this) it's simply and completely lovely.
 Like painting on a smooth but slightly irregular plaster wall.
 A tip: don't wear shoes or clothing you intend to wear anywhere else when applying either acrylic or oil grounds.

-If you want to make your own linen panels (why yes, the price is less!) click here for my detailed blog post on how to do that.
-I use the alkyd primed linen, #359 from Wind River Arts.
+Panels are easy to handle and it's not hard to make your own linen panels (why yes, the price is less!) click here for my detailed blog post on how to do that.
+I've bought and used a wide variety of oil primed linens.

-I've gone through stacks of Ampersand Gessobords.
+In past years, when making small paintings, I went through stacks of Ampersand Gessobords.
 I like that they're FSC certified wood.
 There are 2 kinds of certification systems: one by environmental organizations and one by big timber companies.
 This is the environmental one.
 So that's good but I think the gesso they use just isn't great for oil paintings.
 It's absorbent but not in a good way.
-Yes I suppose I could put my own gesso or ground on top of their gesso, and I have, but goodness, it's better to just make it from scratch.
+Yes I suppose I could put my own gesso or ground on top of their gesso, and I have, but it's better to just make it from scratch.

 Solvents